7 Holistic Dental Hygiene Tips

 2. Rinsing With Coconut Oil

 Oil pulling has been around for thousands of years and it is claiming resurgence.
 Coconut oil has lauric acid which kills the bacteria that causes tooth decay and caprylic acid which is anti-fungal.
 It has been shown consistently to reduce gum inflammation and bleeding and as a side perk can possibly whiten your teeth.
 Coconut oil will leave you less vulnerable to inflammation and tooth ache.
-Furthermore, rinsing your mouth with coconut oil could ease sinus congestion (in case you suffer from congested sinuses).

 3. Always Clean Your Tongue